Lyft's revenue is growing at nearly triple the rate of Uber's

 "We've recently achieved record market share levels nationwide even as we significantly reduce sales and marketing expenses," Brian Roberts, Lyft's chief financial officer, said in a statement.

 Uber had a rough 2017 with dozens of scandals and a rotating door of executives.
 Lyft benefitted from that.
-It cast itself as the nicer, friendlier ride-hailing service and was able to pull in passengers from its rival.
+It cast itself as the nicer, friendlier ride hailing company and was able to pull in passengers from its rival.
 Lyft increased the number of trips it gave by 130 percent from 2016 and launched in its first international city, Toronto.

 Lyft, like Uber, is preparing for an initial public offering within the next couple of years.
 It's added several new executives and members to its board of directors who have financial backgrounds.
 They include Jon McNeill, who left Tesla to be Lyft's chief operating officer, and Kristina Omari, Lyft's new vice president of corporate development and investor relations.